-The right health insurance policy can save you money if you need private treatment for an illness or injury.
+The right health insurance policy can save you money if you want private treatment for an illness or injury.
 Here is how to find health insurance that covers everything you need.

-You only need it if you want private healthcare treatment if you fall ill or are injured in the future.
+You only need it if you want private healthcare treatment should you fall ill or are injured in the future.

 Health insurance can pay for private treatment of medical conditions and injuries you would usually have to pay for because: